wp-plugins/kt-photogallery/readme.txt

 - **`sortStart`** `callback(elements, cache)` Always fired after mouse moved beyond `distance` and before `helper` gets rendered.
 - **`sortUpdate`** `callback(target, elements, cache)` Fires after child elements moved to a new place. `target` refers to the element which triggered `elements` to to be moved before or after it.
 - **`sortEnd`** Always fired after user releases the mouse and `helper` disappeared.

+== Installation ==

+**Through WordPress' Plugin Repository**

+1. Goto [wordpress.org/plugins/kt-photogallery](http://wordpress.org/plugins/kt-photogallery) and download the zip
+2. Goto your WordPress.
+You can upload a zip-archive via `/wp-admin/plugin-install.php?tab=upload`
+3. Refere to the API section for further details on how to integrate this plugin into a theme

+**Manual installation**

+1. Upload all files found inside the zip archive to /wp-content/plugins/photogallery
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Refere to the API section for further details on how to integrate this plugin into a theme

+== Frequently Asked Questions ==

+= Where the heck are my images? =

+For now you have to write a custom post type template for galleries and albums.
+Check out the description and API section for more details.

+== Screenshots ==

+1. Album Listing
+2. Album Editor
+3. Gallery Listing
+4. Gallery Editor

+== Changelog ==

+= 0.9 =
+Initial alpha release.

+== Upgrade Notice ==

+= 0.9 =
+Initial alpha release.